Anyone's death diminishes me,

 Ralph Baer, 2014, designer of the first video game console for Magnavox

-John "TotalBiscuit" Bain, 2018, writer on SPAZ: Space Pirates and Zombies, VO on Awesomenauts
+John Bain, 2018, writer on SPAZ: Space Pirates and Zombies, VO on Awesomenauts

 Steve Bak, 2019, programmer who pioneered effects on the Atari ST